 Homeschool students must have a portfolio and an annual assessment.
 The annual assessment may be done through either (1) a standardized test or (2) a portfolio assessment by a certified teacher.
 A portfolio documents a student's educational progress each year and includes readings, work and writing samples, tests, and other evidence of student achievement.

 Yes.
-We work with students to gather materials for their portfolios, so that they may use these for both annual homeschooling requirements and college applications.
+If you wish, we will work with students to gather materials for their portfolios, so that they may use these for both annual homeschooling requirements and college applications.

 The CLT is a standardized test used by many colleges and universities for admission and scholarships.
-Our curriculum prepares students to take this test.
-Much of our curriculum focuses on writers drawn from its author bank.
+You may find its author bank on its website.